jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 29. She said, “O Counselors, a gracious letter was delivered to me.

-30. It is from Solomon, and it is, ‘In the Name of Allah, the Gracious, the Merciful.
+30. It is from Solomon, and it is, ‘In the Name of Enki, the Gracious, the Merciful.

 31. Do not defy me, and come to me submissively.’”